 In 2022, USA Softball established a 'Cash Reserve Policy' that would establish a minimum cash balance based on a percentage of the current year budget.
 Expenditures from the cash reserve require approval from USA Softball's Board of Directors.
-The cash reserve can be invested in short-term debt securities or certificates of deposit and are reported at cost, which approximates fair value, in the statements of financial position as described in Note 2.
-At December 31, 2022, the value of the invested cash reserve was \$2,661,839.
+The cash reserve can be invested in short-term debt securities or certificates of deposit and are reported at fair value, in the consolidated statements of financial position as described in Note 2.
+At December 31, 2023, the value of the invested cash reserve was \$2,830,396.